The-Darumonkey/Elite-Dangerous-Linux-Profiles-and-Scripts/README.md

 4. You need the vendor ID (VID) and product ID (PID) of your device.
 This is shown as two 4-character hex values in the `VID:PID` format.
 5. In my case, the VID is 4098 and the PID is bc2a - `4098:bc2a`.
 6. Replace these values in the rule with those from your device.
-7. Make sure that the filename specified after `RUN+=` EXACTLY matches the name of the Bash script you saved.
+7. Make sure that the filename specified after `RUN+=` EXACTLY matches the name and path of the Bash script you saved.
 8. Save the file to `/etc/udev/rules.d/` as `99-joystick.rules`.

 ## Input Remapper profiles